kawaiwu2001/D.C.-Crime-Insights-Application/README.md

 ### Reports

-The Crime Report Generator is used to return a list of all the crimes that occured between certain dates for a neighborhood cluster.
-In this example, we are recieving all the crimes that occured in neighborhood cluster 3 between the dates of 10/05/2024 and 12/05/2024.
+The Crime Report Generator is used to return a view of all the crimes that occurred between certain dates for a neighborhood cluster.
+In this example, we are receiving all the crimes that occurred in neighborhood cluster 3 between the dates of 10/05/2024 and 12/05/2024.

 ![Chatbot](git_repo_photos/reports_insights_app.png)

 ---

-### Crime Prediction (Linear Regresssion Graph)
+### Crime Prediction (Linear Regression Graph)

-The Linear Regression Graph on the Crime Prediction page displays a linear regression line for the number of crimes that occured over a week for the given type of crime over the past two years.
-Additionally, there is a dotted line after the linear regression line that can be used to predict the number of crimes that will occur for following weeks in the future, based on the type of crime.
+The Linear Regression Graph on the Crime Prediction page displays a linear regression line for the number of crimes that occurred over a week for the given type of crime over the past two years.
+Additionally, there is a dotted line after the linear regression line that can be used to predict the number of crimes that will occur in the following weeks in the future, based on the type of crime.
 In the following example we filter by theft/other as well as theft f/auto and motor vehicle theft.

 ![Chatbot](git_repo_photos/regression_insights_app.png)